 The School accepts students from a wide variety of disciplines ranging from planning, geography, and forestry, to business, political science, and economics.
 Students come from across Canada and around the world.
 In recent years students have come from Australia, Brazil, Canada, China, Egypt, Ghana, Great Britain, India, Indonesia, Iran, Italy, Japan, Mexico, Nigeria, Pakistan, South Africa, Switzerland, Thailand, and the United States.

-Faculty offices and the School's classrooms are located in the Lasserre building and in the West Mall Annex, which is also the location of our Centre for Human Settlements.
+Faculty offices and the School's classrooms are located in the Lasserre building and in the West Mall Annex.
 The West Mall Annex houses study space for students, a reading room, a student lounge and kitchen, computer labs, a classroom, a resource room and a seminar room.
-The School has library space within the Music, Art and Architecture Library in the university's Irving K. Barber Learning Centre, as well as the online Community & Regional Planning Research Guide and its own librarian.
+The School has library space within the Music, Art and Architecture Library in the University's Irving K. Barber Learning Centre, as well as the online Community & Regional Planning Research Guide and its own librarian.